khaledserafy/pybarb/README.md

 # barb_api
-A public repository containing code packages and notebook examples for interacting with [BARB's web API](https://barb-api.co.uk/api-docs).
+A python package for interacting with [BARB's web API](https://barb-api.co.uk/api-docs).

 ## About Barb

 Barb is the industry’s standard for understanding what people watch.

 Barb's hybrid approach integrates people-based panel data with census-level online viewing data.
-Barb's methodology enables us to deliver inclusive measurement of total identified viewing across all broadcast, VOD and video-sharing platforms, delivered onto and consumed via multiple platforms and devices.
+Barb's methodology enables them to deliver inclusive measurement of total identified viewing across all broadcast, VOD and video-sharing platforms, delivered onto and consumed via multiple platforms and devices.

 As the past, present and future of total viewing measurement, Barb is uniquely placed to empower transformation of the UK TV and advertising ecosystem, through integrated audience data and actionable insights.